AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Over time, the SFINAE principle has become so important and so prevalent among template designers that the abbreviation has become a verb.
-We say “we SFINAE out a function” if we mean to apply the SFINAE mechanism to ensure that function templates are ignored for certain constraints by instrumenting the template code to result in invalid code for these constraints.
+We say "we SFINAE out a function" if we mean to apply the SFINAE mechanism to ensure that function templates are ignored for certain constraints by instrumenting the template code to result in invalid code for these constraints.
 And whenever you read in the C++ standard that a function template
 > shall not participate in overload resolution unless...

-it means that SFINAE is used to “SFINAE out” that function template for certain cases.
+it means that SFINAE is used to "SFINAE out" that function template for certain cases.

 For example, class `std::thread` declares a constructor: